metdxt/metamagic/README.md

 ## Tips & Tricks

-- **Metadata sticks:** The configuration is saved in your Blender file, so you can always come back and tweak it
+- **Metadata sticks:** The configuration is saved in your Blender file, so you can always come back and tweak it.
+- **Perfect Transforms:** Metamagic preserves the relative offset between your object and the bone.
+No more visual "jumps" on import!
+- **Snap to Bone:** Use the "Snap to Bone" button in Blender to instantly align your prop's origin and rotation with the target bone.
-- **Non-destructive:** Metamagic doesn't modify your actual mesh or armature, it just adds metadata
+- **Non-destructive:** Metamagic doesn't modify your actual mesh or armature, it just adds metadata.
-- **Multiple chains:** You can have as many jiggle chains or bone attachments as you need
+- **Multiple chains:** You can have as many jiggle chains or bone attachments as you need.
-- **Export anywhere:** Whether you save as `.blend` or export to GLTF, Metamagic's metadata comes along for the ride
+- **Export anywhere:** Whether you save as `.blend` or export to GLTF, Metamagic's metadata comes along for the ride.

 ---